AEFeinstein/Super-2024-Swadge-FW/main/modes/games/swadgimon/Docs/GameDesignDoc.md

 #### Trading

-Players can trade pokemon.
-Both players are given full information on the other pokemon and given chances to back out if they think it's unfavorable.
+Players can trade monsters.
+Both players are given full information on the other monster and given chances to back out if they think it's unfavorable.

 #### Battling